The Human Library event scheduled for May 12th has been postponed. Check back here for details of our next event.

 The University of Warwick Library regularly runs Human Library events.
-These were originally face-to-face events but since lockdown we have run sessions virtually as well.
-So far we have run 5 Human Library events, some of which have been in-person and some online.
+These were primarily face-to-face events, but during lockdown we have run sessions virtually as well.
+So far we have run 6 Human Library events, some of which have been in-person and some online.

 What is the Human Library?